Michael Colle: Work on council

 In April 2019, Colle announced that he is going to introduce a motion that would ask the Alcohol and Gaming Commission of Ontario (AGCO) to suspend the liquor licence of bars where gun violence happens frequently.

 In September 2020, Colle has requested that protected bike lanes be installed along Yonge Street from south of St. Clair Avenue to north of Lawrence Avenue in conjunction with on-street patios and other traffic-calming measures.
 The motion was approved by the city council on October 29 in a 19 to 3 vote, Councillor Stephen Holyday, one of the councillors voting against the motion, argued that approving this will create a bottleneck on an already congested thoroughfare that also serves as a vital backup artery for TTC subway replacement.
-Colle defended the plan claiming that the city’s goal is to move beyond people using cars to travel around the city’s core.
+Colle defended the plan claiming that the city's goal is to move beyond people using cars to travel around the city's core.
+When the province of Ontario enacted measures that required the city to remove bike lanes from various city corridors, Colle proposed that the city put signs up highlighting where the changes increased commuters average commute times.

+Colle has been critical of delays to the Eglinton Crosstown, which passes through his ward and has been delayed five years in opening.
+In 2024, Colle seconded a motion by another city councillor, Josh Matlow, calling for a public inquiry into the construction delays, and requesting the provincial minister, Prabmeet Sarkaria, depute before the city council.

 On October 7, 2020, Colle tabled a motion to rename Locksley Avenue, from Eglinton Avenue West to Hopewell Avenue, to Jimmy Wisdom Way.
 Jimmy Wisdom was a local community icon and renowned musical performer as a young man in Montego Bay, Jamaica.

+Mayor Olivia Chow appointed Colle as one of four deputy mayors in 2023.
+As deputy mayor, Colle was one of the supporters for the renaming of Dundas Square to Sankofa square.

+Throughout 2024, Colle maintained a focus on crime issues, bringing motions on car theft, hosting a summit on small business break-ins after increases in both crimes, and criticizing antisemitic graffiti.
+The motion on auto-theft proposed that the city conduct intergovernmental cooperation to revoke licenses from those convicted of auto theft, and ban the export of used cars through major Canadian ports.

+In response to tariffs threatened and then levied by the United States of America both before and during 2025, Colle has proposed worsening business conditions in the city for the company Tesla and put forward a motion promoting buying local in city procurement, disagreeing that there would be major cost implications for procurement.
+Colle had also previously opposed the expansion of rideshares, proposing an amendment, which ultimately was included, to a broader environmental motion about rideshares.
+The amendment proposed to cap the total number of rideshare drivers in the city.